A brief look at panic attacks and how they can be managed

 How can I manage panic attacks?

 Self-talk.
 Remind yourself that this is only an uncomfortable feeling and it will pass.
 To help it pass, try and distract yourself by thinking about something different, like counting backwards in threes from 100 or singing the lines of your favorite song.
 You can also concentrate on slowing your breathing down to focus your attention on something else.
 Other grounding exercises that bring your attention to the here-and-now might include noticing the texture of your clothes on your skin, the colors of things around you, and the sounds of your environment.
+This is also called mindfulness.

 Exercise.
 When you start panicking, a lot of hormones, like adrenaline, start pumping through your body.
 These hormones keep you feeling panicky.
 A way to help get rid of them is to exercise, especially by doing something that raises your heart rate.
 Regular exercise can help lessen panic attacks.